svairagade/raft/README.md

-# Raft
+# Raft Distributed Consensus
 This repository contains a Java based implementation of Raft Distributed Consensus Algorithm.

-Further more, it uses Redis for keeping a track of nodes in the network.
-We are using RabbitMQ for handling client messages.
+# Modules Implemented
+1. Leader Election

+This module is repsonsible for electing a new leader in case the current leader fails.
+2. Data Replication
+3. Java - Redis Module
+4. Python - RabbitMQ Module
+5. Java - RabbitMQ Module

+This module reads the message requests sent by the python client.

+6. HTML Dashboard

+This module implements a dashboard built in html which displays the current status of each node in the cluster.

-#Execution Requirements
+#Project Requirements
 1. [Install Redis](https://redis.io/)
 2. [Install RabbitMQ](https://www.rabbitmq.com/)
 3. [Install Python](https://www.python.org/downloads/)